 Mental illnesses are health conditions involving changes in emotion, thinking or behavior (or a combination of these).
 Mental illnesses can be associated with distress and/or problems functioning in social, work or family activities.

 Mental illness is common.
-In a given year:
+In any given year

 Mental illness is treatable.
 The vast majority of individuals with mental illness continue to function in their daily lives.